Sarabande (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He learned tailoring as an apprentice on Savile Row and dressmaking as head designer at French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.
 In 2000, McQueen sold 51 per cent of his company to Italian fashion house Gucci but retained creative control.

 McQueen's personal fixations and interests were a throughline in his career, and he returned to certain ideas and visual motifs repeatedly.
 His collections were historicist, in that he adapted historical designs and narratives, and self-referential, in that he revisited and reworked ideas between collections.
 He looked to the arts for inspiration, drawing on photographs, paintings, and films.
 He incorporated his love of the natural world throughout his career with organic materials and visual references.
 Birds and feathers were an ever-present theme.
 His favourite flowers, roses, recurred in various forms.
 They appealed to him in part because of their multi-faceted cultural associations: romance and beauty on the one hand, and pain, blood, and violence on the other.
 McQueen frequently played with similarly contrasting themes in his work.

 He was also known for playing with the silhouette by cutting or structuring garments to produce unusual shapes.
 In Pantheon ad Lucem (Autumn/Winter 2004), for example, he emphasised the hips, but also showed cinched waists and padded jackets.
 A number of McQueen's collections included variations on a moulded leather bodice that strictly defined and sculpted the torso, all based on life casts of model Laura Morgan.
 The first of these was in No. 13 (Spring/Summer 1999), followed by It's Only a Game (Spring/Summer 2005) and In Memory of Elizabeth Howe, Salem, 1692 (Autumn/Winter 2007).

 In the years preceding Sarabande, McQueen had reached a stage of exhaustion with his career and the fashion industry, at one point saying, "I go in, I do my business, do the parties, and leave."
 The collections he presented in 2005, The Man Who Knew Too Much (Autumn/Winter 2005) and Neptune (Spring/Summer 2006), were criticised for being dull and commercial.
 Although the previous season's collection, The Widows of Culloden (Autumn/Winter 2006), had been seen as a return to form, McQueen remained under pressure to make sales.
 In 2004, the Gucci group, which owns the McQueen brand, had advised their subsidiary fashion houses that they needed to break even by 2007, so producing a collection that could perform commercially was of utmost importance.